pranjalgangwar/trainBooking/README.md

 # Unstop Assessment Task - Ticket Booking Website

 This repository contains a website with basic functionality of booking train ticket.
-This was a task of hiring process of MERN Stack developer by Unstop.

 ## Tech Stack